LambdaFiend/ImpLam/README.md

 In any case, I'll give you some hints so that the digestion is not so arduous.

 Booleans:

 True picks the first "statement" whereas False picks the second, as such is shown below.
 Truth tables will give you a hand.

 IF % \fpq.f p q

 TRUE % \pq.p

 FALSE % \pq.q

 AND % \pq.p q FALSE

 OR % \pq.p

 NOT % \p.p FALSE TRUE

 Pairs:

+The idea here is such that (PAIR a b) packs both a and b, by leaving f abstracted, which will eventually be substituted by either TRUE or FALSE.

 PAIR % \xyf.fxy

 FST % \p.p TRUE

 SND % \p.p FALSE

 Church Numerals:

+Good luck!
+Induction invites fun! (see what I did there?)

 SUC % \nfx.f (n f x)

 ADD % \nmfx.n f (m f x)

 ADD' % \nm.n SUC m

 MULT % \nmfx.n (m f) x

 MULT' % \nmf.n (m f)

 EXP % \mn.nm

 EXP' % \nm.m (MULT n) C1

 ISZERO % \n.n (\x.FALSE) TRUE

 Wisdom Tooth Trick (blessed be Kleene's gums!):

+The trick is that we start at the bottom (0 or x) and build up n successors, but only for the first element of a pair which initially holds equal numerals.
+Then, once we've done this n times, the result will be a pair (Cn, Cn-1), such that if we pick the second element, we get Cn-1.
+It's not as confusing once you understand it!

 PREFN % \p.PAIR (SUC (FST p)) (FST p)

 PRE % \n.SND (n PREDFN (PAIR C0 C0))

 PRE' % \nfx.SND (n (PREDFN f) (PAIR x x))

 SUB % \nm.n PRED m

 Psst!
 If you're learning the ropes, try proving by induction on n that (ADD Cn Cm) and (ADD' Cn Cm) will always result in Cn+m.
 It's a simple proof, great for an icebreaker!
 Maybe I'll use it for an example!
 Or maybe something else.

 Lists:

 TBD.

 ## Y Combinator and Recursion